Vip3rLi0n/Znuny-REST-Webform-PHP/README.md

 ### Using the created php script to create ticket through webpage form.

+Note:
+- ⚠️ Change icons to your icon.
+- ⚠️ Make sure to use `composer update`
+- ⚠️ Some code are not clean yet.

 News:
 - ✅ Compatible with Znuny 6 and 7
 - ✅ Using latest library